anthonyhu/anthonyhu.github.io/_posts/2019-12-07-research-workflow.md

 3. [Python environment]({% post_url 2019-12-07-python-environment%})
 4. [Remote work]({% post_url 2019-12-07-remote-work%})

 The most important section is __1.
-Code structure__ as it covers how to design machine learning code in PyTorch, with a detailed example.
+Code structure__ as it covers how to design machine learning code, with a detailed example.
 Anyone who want to get started, or better organise their codebase, should find this section useful.

 The __remaining sections__ (2.
 Run experiments, 3.
 Python environment, 4.
 Remote work) should benefit those
 who work day-to-day on machine learning research (e.g. run and organise experiments on multiple machines, while working